 Concord, New Hampshire offers retirees a combination of New England charm with a host of cultural activities.
 This capital city is known to be a welcoming and friendly locale that typically attracts retirees.

 The small-town atmosphere also allows for residents to mingle at events throughout the year.
 The Capitol Center for the Arts regularly hosts live performances and screens broadcasts of the Metropolitan Opera and National Theatre Live productions.
 The community also features art walks, art galleries, concert series, and musical performances.

 Concord is known for its downtown farmers market during the summer months, offering fresh local produce that draws in large crowds.
-Concord’s central location within Southern New Hampshire gives residents a great selection of active adult communities within the vicinity such as Angle Pond Woods in Hampstead or The Nevins in Londonderry.
+Concord’s central location within Southern New Hampshire gives residents a great selection of active adult communities within the vicinity such as The Nevins in Londonderry.
 Retirees can also drive to nearby cities like Manchester that’s just 30 minutes away or Boston that can be reached in about an hour.